Nemuritor01/Terramow-Button-card/README.md

 - `number.terramow_mowing_height_setting`

 ### Cutting Heights
-Modify the height button values (currently 40, 45, 50, 55, 60mm) in the `height_buttons` section to match your mower's available settings.
+You can modify the height button values (currently 40, 45, 50, 55, 60mm) in the `height_buttons` section to match your liking.

 ### Colors and Styling
 The card uses CSS custom properties.
 You can customize colors by modifying the style sections in the configuration.